epicmet/rtlit/README.md

 Using this browser extension could help you out to fix these type of texts.
 ![rtled-image](./.github/images/rtled.png)

+## Privacy

+This extension does not collect any data, usage or history from your browser.

 ## Installation

+### Manual

-Unfortunatly I could not publish this extension on Chrome Web Store.
-But you can download the zip file [release](https://www.github.com/mahdiAghaei1/rtlit/releases) and follow these instructions:
+You can go to [releases](https://www.github.com/mahdiAghaei1/rtlit/releases) and follow these instructions:

 1. Download the zip release
 2. Unzip it and keep it in a directory
-3. Go to `chrome://extension`
-4. Turn on developer mode
+3. Go to `chrome://extension` on your browser (Turn on developer mode if it's off)
-5. Click on Load unpacked extension
+4. Click on `Load unpacked` button
-6. Choose to the directory you just unziped
+5. Choose to the unziped extension
-7. Enjoy!
+6. Enjoy!

 If you had any problem following these instructions, you can use [this](https://browsertouse.com/blog/23621/install-chrome-extension-from-zip/) tutorial too.
-Sorry if it's a lot of work.
-Hopfully I can release this extension on the official Chrome Web Store soon.

 ## Support